 Me: “I will flex my muscles to show I’m not afraid!”

 Me: “Take the darn photo.”

 Ahem.
 On to more practical information.
-The Billings Farm and Museum is FREE to enter for Woodstock Inn guests, and is a must-see for adults and kids alike.
+The Billings Farm and Museum is FREE to enter for Woodstock Inn and Resort guests, and is a must-see for adults and kids alike.
 It boasts a fully restored 1890 farm house, plus a working farm replete with fluffy and friendly animals.

 Right nearby sits the only national park in Vermont: the Marsh-Billings-Rockefeller National Park which features a Federal style 1800s mansion, plus preserved lands for hiking and exploration.

 There are googobs of other fun activities to partake in around Woodstock, including skiing at Suicide Six (part of the Ski Vermont consortium), hiking and biking, cooking classes or tours at Kelly Way Gardens, and shopping or wandering around the town and its covered bridges (article on those coming soon!)… but we have waited FAR too long to discuss a central feature of the inn, so let’s scamper to it.